seek-oss/scroll-behavior/README.md

 # scroll-behavior [![Travis][build-badge]][build] [![npm][npm-badge]][npm]

+## Why am I forked?

+This repo has been forked to incorporate changes waiting to be merged here: https://github.com/taion/scroll-behavior/pull/109.
+Should this PR get merged, the original module can be used instead

 Pluggable browser scroll management.

 **If you use [React Router](https://github.com/reactjs/react-router), use [react-router-scroll](https://github.com/taion/react-router-scroll), which wraps up the scroll management logic here into a React Router middleware.**